9dl/AuthX/README.md

+Warning: AuthX for private projects only.
+Lacks protection against hacking or reversing.
+Not suitable for production use.
 # AuthX

 AuthX is a lightweight authentication system that utilizes Pastebin as a storage platform for user credentials.
 It allows you to authenticate users based on their hardware ID (HWID) and PC name, granting access to specific features or content based on subscription expiry dates.
 It is released under the GNU General Public License v3.0.